pabriv/Housing_Price_Predictions_Regression/README.md

 ---

 ## Context:
 Kaggle competition with the objective of developing a model to predict housing prices in Ames Iowa based on historical data.
+Only Regression models were allowed for competition.
 Over 100+ DSI students across the nation participated.
-This model achieved a ranking within the top DSI 15 based on RMSE and is valid for price predictions
+This model achieved a ranking within the top DSI 5% based on RMSE and is valid for price predictions.

 ## Key objective:
  <B>